 How about realising someone else’s dream, and in the process also gain a sense of fulfillment?

-Make A Wish Foundation is geared towards helping to grant the wishes of children with terminal diseases.
+Make-A-Wish Foundation helps to grant wishes for children with critical illnesses.
 Volunteers are called upon to help make the wishes come true.

 Examples of children’s wishes include hoping to have an art jamming session, going to Disneyland to meet Disney princesses and getting a Macbook pro.